 Western Toads also have poison glands (in large warts behind their eyes), which secrete a milky liquid when the toad is stressed/handled.
 This will not harm humans, but it does deplete important water reserves for the toad, especially on a hot day!.

 Join our Tiny Toad Patrol.
 We will be coordinating a Volunteer Naturalist Program where trained community volunteers provide information at key access points to the network to let them know about the status of the migration including current roads and trails impacted.
-Volunteers will also be needed to help install and uninstall temporary signage in a variety of areas.
+Please fill out our volunteer application form or email heather@cumberlandforest.com to get involved.